-Constant Contact is an easy-to-use email marketing software that provides marketers with tools and techniques they need to create effective email marketing campaigns to generate high quality leads.
+Constant Contact is an email marketing application that lets you create effective email marketing and other online marketing campaigns to meet your business goals.

 FuseDesk is your Help Desk and Messaging Platform for small business.
 Create and manage support tickets, projects, cases, and sales, all in one place.FuseDesk Integrations

-Constant Contact + MailChimpAdd or update subscribers in Mailchimp from new Constant Contact contacts Read More...
+Constant Contact + FuseDeskCreate FuseDesk Case to fusedesk from New Contact in Constant Contact Read More...

 It's easy to connect Constant Contact + FuseDesk without coding knowledge.
 Start creating your own business flow.

 Triggers when a recipient open an email for specified campaign.

 Triggers when a new case is created in FuseDesk